oracle-livelabs/apex/book-club-lab/5-creating-preview-page/creating-book-preview-page.md

 # Create the Preview Book Page

 ## Introduction
-In this lab, you will set up a new page that displays allows you to preview any book using the Google Books Embedded Viewer API.
+In this lab, you will set up a new page that displays the preview of a book using the Google Books Embedded Viewer API.
 This API allows you to embed the book content directly into your application.

 Estimated Lab Time: 10 minutes